danilw/e-ani/README.md

 *2020 updated* to Godot 3.2

+*2021* tested in Godot 3.3.2 works (remember to build Godot with futari-addon)

 **Playable version(binary):** [danilw.itch.io/e-ani](https://danilw.itch.io/e-ani)

 **e_ani_multiplayer** this is *Multiplayer* version, by using Godot `rpc()` network.
 I have test it and it work (lags in real-internet play), critical errors with *wrong node path* on mass node creation/deletion is fixed, but I did not make full-sync, so Godot on Client will display errors with *wrong node path* for first 1-10 frames after object creation on Host.
 This is very bad and unsafe multiplayer, that I made only for learning Godot multiplayer, *do not use it*.
 Multiplayer binary versions aviable on danilw.itch.io project page linked above.